roswell/ecl/examples/asdf_with_dependence/readme.txt

   └────

-  Here `:monolithic t' means to let ECL solve dependence and build all denpendence into one library named `example-with-dep--all-systems.so' in this directory.
+  Here `:monolithic t' means to let ECL solve dependence and build all dependence into one library named `example-with-dep--all-systems.so' in this directory.

   To use it, we use a simple C program: